department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 Task | Why Difficult | What Could Potentially Help
 ------------------|--------------|-----------
 File for disability increase | **Link goes to application for disability that doesn't mention filing for an increase** | Make clear on disability application page that this form can be used to increase your *existing* disability rating (i.e., add to heading "or increase your current rating")
-Add a spouse (review/update dependents) | **Couldn't find by browsing** (megamenu, benefit hubs > Family member benefits), didn't recognize links with the word "dependent" as relevant | Add "View or change dependent" to Family Member Benefits page, on the home page somewhere, as a search autocomplete suggestion, and a search "top recommendation" for "spouse" and "dependent"
+Add a spouse (review/update dependents) | **Couldn't find by browsing** (tried megamenu, benefit hubs > Family member benefits), didn't recognize links with the word "dependent" as relevant | Add "View or change dependent" to Family Member Benefits page, on the home page somewhere, as a search autocomplete suggestion, and a search "top recommendation" for "spouse" and "dependent"
-Compare education benefits by school | **Didn't notice "GI Bill Comparison Tool" in right rail of megamenu > Education and training** | Change link to comparison tool to make it look more like a hyperlink instead of an ad
+Compare education benefits by school | **Didn't notice "GI Bill Comparison Tool" in right rail of megamenu > Education and training** | Change link in megamenu to GI Bill Comparison Tool to make it look more like a hyperlink instead of an ad
-Check current disability compensation rates | **Couldn't find by searching** ("disability pay") **OR browsing** (megamenu > disability, megamenu > pension, benefit hubs > pension) | Add "View disability rates" to megamenu under Disability, search autocomplete suggestion, and a search "top recommendation"
+Check current disability compensation rates | **Couldn't find by searching** (tried "disability pay") **OR browsing** (tried megamenu > disability, megamenu > pension, benefit hubs > pension) | Add "View disability rates" to megamenu under Disability, search autocomplete suggestion, and a search "top recommendation"

 Participants struggled with some of the other tasks, too, as shown in the table below:
 Task | Why Difficult | What Could Potentially Help
 ------------------|--------------|-----------
 Message your doctor | **Couldn't find by browsing** | Add "Manage your VA health care" link to home page, which leads to secure messaging, appointment scheduling, prescriptions, lab results, etc.
-Get VA medical history/records | **Couldn't find by browsing** (megamenu > health care) | Add "Get your VA medical records" to home page, to megamenu under Health care
+Get VA medical history/records | **Couldn't find by browsing** (tried megamenu > health care) | Add "Get your VA medical records" to home page, to megamenu under Health care
-Find mental health counselor/therapist | **Couldn't find by searching** ("therapist", "counselor") **OR browsing**| Add "mental health" to home page, to megamenu under health care, to search autocomplete suggestions, to search "top recommendation" for "therapist" and "counselor" and "therapy"
+Find mental health counselor/therapist | **Couldn't find by searching** (tried "therapist", "counselor") **OR browsing**| Add "mental health" to home page, to megamenu under health care, to search autocomplete suggestions, to search "top recommendation" for "therapist" and "counselor" and "therapy"
-Update your address with VA | **Couldn't find by browsing** (benefit hubs) | Add "Update contact info" to Common tasks, and in the Records benefit hub
+Update your address with VA | **Couldn't find by browsing** (tried benefit hubs) | Add "Update contact info" to Common tasks, and in the Records benefit hub

 From the most frequently done tasks reported in the [Veteran Top Tasks Unmoderated Survey Findings research report from July 2022](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-findings.md), only two of those 5 tasks were included in this usability test.
-They're listed below with their not stellar success rates:
+They're listed below with their success rates:
 - *Message your doctor* (83% completed successfully)
 - *Check/update education benefits* (71% completed successfully)